Hugo and Tailwind

 Lunr can also accommodate cross-site searches without the need for an independently managed cloud service.

 Netlify is “Devops as a Service”, where engineering costs are not the constraint they used to be.
-The competetive landscape includes Heroku, Render, Cloudflare and others.
+The competitive landscape includes Heroku, Render, Cloudflare and others.
 It’s the DevEx that distinguishes Netlify.

 netlify-dev makes it a snap to set up local to mirror your cloud ecosystem, for local static site testing with a full complement of lambdas, auth and edge routing.